 American Reprographics has a market cap of just $350 million.

 The stock has done well over the past three months -- but the team still expects market-beating returns from this tiny company.

 You can browse through the team's whole investment thesis, and examine in-depth valuations of many small-cap companies, completely free with a trial membership to Hidden Gems.
 Click here for more information.

 Already a member of Hidden Gems?
 Log in at the top of this page.

 This article was originally published Aug.
 24, 2009.
 It has been updated.

-Adam J. Wiederman owns no shares of the companies mentioned above.
-The Motley Fool owns shares of Brink's Home Security.
-Titanium Metals is a Motley Fool Stock Advisor recommendation.
+Adam J. Wiederman doesn't own shares of the companies mentioned above.
+Ford is a Motley Fool Stock Advisor recommendation.
+American Reprographics is a Hidden Gems selection.
+The Fool owns shares of American Reprographics.
 The Fool's disclosure policy is anything but stupid.